flyingfish007/charm-vsm-agent/README.md

 - VSM consists of vsm-controller and vsm-agent nodes.
 - The charm aims to deploy the vsm-agent with vsm-agent and vsm-physical.

+## Notice
+* Don't support to change the config now.
+* Don't support to add the data and journal devices for osds.
+Please add it from the vsm platform UI.

 ### Prepare
 * OS: ubuntu 14.04.3
 * Juju: 1.25.5-trusty-amd64